dansmyers/IntroToCS/Notes/2-Calculations.md

 ```

 ## Numerical precision
-Sometimes, you need to do a calculation that prdoduces a repeating decimal answer
+Sometimes, you need to do a calculation that produces a repeating decimal answer
 ```
 # 8.666666...
 print(20 / 3 + 2)